msanlop/uza/README.md

 println(f"{name} is {age.toString()} years old.")
 ```

-Note that there are no implicit conversion in uza.
 While the `print` and `println` functions have overload for primitive types, string interpolation values
 must first be converted to a string.